 In Fiscal Year 2009, other than personal services expenses included \$29.0 million in escrow payments for the resolution of claims filed by NYSDEC relative to improvements at the Newtown Creek wastewater treatment plant.
 Some or all of the payments may be recovered by the System if DEP meets certain future milestone dates.
-No allowance has been made for the return of the payments in the forecasted cash flows of the System.
-See "THE SYSTEM - THE SEWER SYSTEM - Full Secondary Treatment Requirements/Newtown Creek."
+DEP received \$7.0 million in returned payments in Fiscal Year 2012.
+It is assumed that an additional \$20.0 million in payments will be returned in Fiscal Year 2014.
+The projected return of these payments in Fiscal Year 2014 is included in Miscellaneous Revenues for that year.
+See "The System - The Sewer System - Full Secondary Treatment Requirements/Newtown Creek."
 Projected operating expenses for the System do not include provisions for the payment of any additional potential fines or penalties.
-See "THE SYSTEM."
+See "The System."
 In the event that fines or penalties are required to be paid, operating expenses will increase in the year in which such payments are made.